Pylons/pyramid/docs/designdefense.rst

 bindings.
 It contains no prebaked REST helper functionality.
 It contains no form generation framework.
 It contains no sessioning library.
 It does not help with internationalization of content.
-It has no adminstrative web user interface.
+It has no administrative web user interface.
 It has no built in text indexing.
 And so on.

 :mod:`repoze.bfg` developers put opinionated functionality in